ffromani/kubevirt-metrics-collector/README.md

 TODO: add template

+### Fix namespace mismatch (optional)
-2. procwatch installs a new deployment in the `kube-system` namespace.
+`kube-metrics-collector` uses a deployment in the `kube-system` namespace.
 VM pods usually run in the `default` namespace.
-This may make the prometheus server unable to scrape the metrics endpoint. procwatch added.
+This may make the prometheus server unable to scrape the metrics endpoint that `kube-metrics-collector` added.
 To fix this, deploy your prometheus server in your cluster like this:
 ```yaml
 apiVersion: monitoring.coreos.com/v1
 kind: Prometheus